gdacunda/drupal_stack/README.md

 # drupal_stack
-Example deployment of Druapl stack using Terraform
+Example deployment of Drupal stack using Terraform